 There isn’t one single genetic predisposition to addiction or mental illness.
 Rather, it’s a complex trait that may suggest that an individual may be more vulnerable or prone to addiction or mental illness.

-Current scientific wisdom suggests that the root causes are a combination of multiple genes plus environmental factors that dictate whether someone might be more susceptible.
-Conversely, these factors can also serve to cancel each other out meaning that one might be less vulnerable to addiction or mental illness.
+Current scientific wisdom suggests that the root causes are multiple genes plus environmental factors that dictate whether someone might be more susceptible.
+Conversely, these factors can also cancel each other out, meaning that one might be less vulnerable to addiction or mental illness.

 In recent years, using animal models, scientists have isolated several genes suspected of contributing to addiction.
-Researchers have identified that the presence of certain genes was more commonly found in people with certain types of addictions.
+Researchers have identified that certain genes were more commonly found in people with certain types of addictions.
 For example, the dopamine receptor gene DRD2 is more common in alcoholics and cocaine addicts, but people with two copies of the ALDH*2 gene variation rarely suffer from alcoholism.
-They have also seen that certain genes might affect a person’s response to certain drugs, influencing their withdrawal symptoms, and even make some people more likely to consume larger amounts of alcohol.
+They have also seen that certain genes might affect a person’s response to certain drugs, influencing their withdrawal symptoms and making some people more likely to consume larger amounts of alcohol.